truera/trulens/trulens_eval/TECHDEBT.md

 - async/sync code duplication -- Many of our methods are almost identical duplicates due to supporting both async and synced versions.
 Having trouble with a working approach to de-duplicated the identical code.

+  Resolving this is a work in progress.
+See `utils/async.py`.